scottkellum/sassconfdesign/website/source/pages/2013-10-01-nyc-primer.md

 Instead of Broadway try [Joe's Pub](http://www.joespub.com/), [Abrons Art Center](http://www.abronsartscenter.org/performances/) in Downtown Manhattan and [Bam](http://www.bam.org/) in Brooklyn.

-## More Gems

-* **[Forgotten NYC](http://forgotten-ny.com/)** Unique tours and history.
-* Greek Yogurt On at [Chobai Store](https://maps.google.com/maps?ie=UTF-8&q=chobani+store&fb=1&gl=us&hq=chobani+store&cid=0,0,11253197252192248450&ei=vjxOUpnOMq-r4APt34HIBw&ved=0CDEQrwswAA).
-Few blocks from Scholastic.
-Not what you'll get in the store.
-[Yogurt Creations](http://chobanisoho.com/menu/)
-* [Dream House](http://melafoundation.org/dream02.htm) Dream House is a Sound and Light Environment.
-The Dream House is open on Thursdays, Fridays, and Saturdays from 2:00pm - Midnight.
-[NY Observer on Dream House](http://observer.com/2011/09/the-dream-house-reopens-saturday-in-tribeca/)
-* **[5 Pointz](http://5ptz.com/)** 200,000 square foot factory building covered wall-to-wall in beautiful urban illustrations.
-[GO SEE IT BEFORE IT GETS DEMOLISHED!](http://www.businessinsider.com/check-out-the-nyc-graffitti-mecca-that-may-be-torn-down-and-turned-into-high-rises-2011-10#)
+#### Cinephiles resource!

+* **[Spectacle Theatre](http://www.spectacletheater.com/upcoming/)** is tiny, gem of a theatre.
+Fully volunteer run, Spetacle's programming encompasses overlooked works, and offbeat gems.
+* See a midnight movie at [Film Forum](http://www.filmforum.org/), [Landmark Theatres](http://www.landmarktheatres.com/Market/NewYork/NewYork_frameset.htm), or IFC
+* Avantgarde programming at the great arthouse [Angelika Theatre]()

+## Suggestions for Fun Adventures

 * Walk **[The Highline](http://www.thehighline.org/about/maps)** and then get Artichoke pizza or other food spots.
 [Self guided visit](http://www.thehighline.org/pdf/high-line-self-guide-fall.pdf) and [art guide](http://www.thehighline.org/pdf/FHL-ARTMAP-SEPT2013.pdf).
-* East Harlem Walking Tour
-* [Printed Matter](http://printedmatter.org/) is the world's largest non-profit organization dedicated to publications made by artists.
+End by stopping by[Printed Matter](http://printedmatter.org/), the world's largest non-profit organization dedicated to publications made by artists.
 [Yelp](http://www.yelp.com/biz/printed-matter-new-york)
-* Cinephiles resource! **[Spectacle Theatre](http://www.spectacletheater.com/upcoming/)** is tiny, gem of a theatre.
-Fully volunteer run, Spetacle's programming encompasses overlooked works, and offbeat gems.
-[Angelika Theatre](), [Film Forum](http://www.filmforum.org/), [Landmark Theatres](http://www.landmarktheatres.com/Market/NewYork/NewYork_frameset.htm) has midnight movies
 * Walk the Brooklyn Promenade.
-* Get ice cream at [Brooklyn River Ice Cream](http://www.brooklynicecreamfactory.com/) and enjoy it [Brooklyn Bridge Park](http://www.brooklynbridgepark.org/) or stroll around the Village while enjoying a cone from [Big Gay Ice Cream](http://biggayicecream.com/)
+Get ice cream at [Brooklyn River Ice Cream](http://www.brooklynicecreamfactory.com/) and enjoy it at [Brooklyn Bridge Park](http://www.brooklynbridgepark.org/) or stroll around the Village while enjoying a cone from [Big Gay Ice Cream](http://biggayicecream.com/)
+* Try unique flavors of greek yogurt at the [Chobai Store](https://maps.google.com/maps?ie=UTF-8&q=chobani+store&fb=1&gl=us&hq=chobani+store&cid=0,0,11253197252192248450&ei=vjxOUpnOMq-r4APt34HIBw&ved=0CDEQrwswAA), just few blocks from Scholastic.
+You won't find these flavors in the store.
+[Yogurt Creations](http://chobanisoho.com/menu/)
 * Take a fun classes for cheap at [Brooklyn Brainery](http://brooklynbrainery.com/courses) all determined by the things you want to learn and teach.
 It's a place to experiment with all kinds of topics, hobbies, and ideas — think book clubs on steroids.
 * [Relax at Spa Castle](http://www.thehighline.org/pdf/FHL-ARTMAP-SEPT2013.pdf)
-* See [The Earth Room](http://www.diaart.org/sites/page/52/1366), 2 blocks away from Scholastic.
-Admission is free.
-Open Wednesday-Sunday, 12-6 pm (closed from 3-3:30 pm)
+* Take the train uptown and walk Historic East and West Harlem.
+* Walk the East River Park to South Street Seaport.
+Catch the ferry to Red Hook and explore Brooklyn's off the beaten track neighborhood.

 ## Keep up with What's Going On